encircled/jPut/README.md

 #### Error handling parameters

 - *continueOnException* - default 'true' - if true, all errors thrown by the test will be handled, preventing the unit test to fail.
 Result will be enriched with statusCode=500 and corresponding error message.
-- *maxAllowedExceptionsCount* - default 0 - if count of errored tests is greater than this, the unit test will be marked as failed.
+- *maxAllowedExceptionsCount* - default Long.MAX_VALUE - if count of errored tests is greater than this, the unit test will be marked as failed.

 #### Trend analysis parameters